Trial of a Family Law Case: Divorce, Paternity, Allocation of Parenting Time/Responsibility [Custody], child relocation [removal], etc.

 Is it likely that my case will go to trial?

-No. About 95% of all cases that are filed in court are settled.
-This includes family law cases such as divorce, custody* and paternity.
-What had been “custody” we now call “allocation of parental responsibilities.”
-And this breaks down into two issues: decision making and parenting time.
+No. About 95% of cases are settled.
+This includes family law cases such as divorce, custody* and paternity. *What had been “custody,” we now call “allocation of parental responsibilities.”
+This breaks down into two issues: decision-making and parenting time.

 Will the case be tried by a jury?

-No. In Illinois family law cases are decided by a judge.
+No. In Illinois, family law cases are decided by a judge, if your case goes to trial.

 How long does it take to get a case to trial?

-Cases that are settled have a hearing within several weeks after settlement and the agreement is signed.
-If a case is not settled, and must go to trial, in McHenry County and other collar counties and Northeastern Illinois, you are usually looking at between one and two years after the suit is filed before trial starts, largely because of the need for fact gathering (“discovery”).
-Some counties such as Lake County create tracks for a divorce case.
-For example, Lake County has an expedited (fast) track, standard track and complex track.
+If your case is settled, the court usually conducts a hearing (known as a prove-up) several weeks after the settlement agreement is signed.
+If a case is not settled and must go to trial, in McHenry County and other collar counties and Northeastern Illinois, you are usually looking at between one and two years after the suit is filed before trial starts, largely because of the need for fact gathering (“discovery”).
+Some counties, such as Lake County, create “tracks” for a divorce case.
+For example, Lake County has an expedited (fast), standard, and complex track.

 What are the significant steps in preparation for trial?

-A pre-trial conference (also called a settlement conference) is a session, in chambers (judge’s office).
-Each party’s lawyer informs the judge the facts of the case and takes settlement positions that should be backed up with the law.
+A pre-trial conference (also called a settlement conference) involves a conference in the judge’s chambers (judge’s office).
+Each party’s lawyer informs the judge of the facts of the case and takes settlement positions that should be backed up by the law.

-The judge usually makes a settlement suggestion.
-We call this suggestion a “recommendation.”
-The court’s recommendations are the judge’s way of saying: “If at trial the facts come out the same way as I understand them to be now, my ruling would likely be X, Y, or Z.”
+The judge usually makes a settlement suggestion, which we call a “recommendation.”
+The court’s recommendations are the judge’s way of saying, “If at trial the facts come out the same way as I understand them to be now, my ruling would likely be X, Y, or Z.”

 What are opening statements?